-Three existing uses in the Plan area are not allowed under the CRN zone, however: the filling station and auto repair shop in the southwest corner and the drive-thru associated with the bank in the southeast corner.
-All three of these uses are Limited or Conditional uses in the CRT zone but not allowed in the CRN zone.
-This Plan recommends adding language to the overlay zone to allow drive-thrus not associated with restaurants, filling stations and vehicle repair services to be considered conforming and be allowed to continue or be altered, repaired or replaced.
+Two existing uses in the Plan area are not allowed under the CRN zone, however: the filling station and its associated auto repair shop in the southwest corner and the drive-thru associated with the bank in the southeast corner.
+These uses are Limited or Conditional uses in the CRT zone but are not allowed in the CRN zone.
+This Plan recommends adding language to the overlay zone to allow drive-thrus associated with banks and filling stations with vehicle repair services to be considered conforming and be allowed to continue or be altered, repaired, or replaced on the same site or on contiguous property.